AnonymouX47/term-image/docs/source/guide/concepts.rst

    After sending a request to the terminal, its response is awaited.
 The default wait time is :py:data:`~term_image.DEFAULT_QUERY_TIMEOUT` but can be changed using :py:func:`~term_image.set_query_timeout`.
-If the terminal emulator responds after the set timeout, this can result in the application program recieving what would seem to be garbage or ghost input (see this :ref:`FAQ <query-timeout-faq>`).
+If the terminal emulator responds after the set timeout, this can result in the application program receiving what would seem to be garbage or ghost input (see this :ref:`FAQ <query-timeout-faq>`).

    If the program includes any other function that could write to the terminal OR